 Animal rights mean that moral consideration shouldn’t be limited to humans, it should apply to all conscious beings.
 In other words, we shouldn’t make use of animals just because it can benefit others.

-Differences Between Animal Rights and Animal Welfare
+Animal Rights VS. Animal Welfare

 - Animal welfare is a pro-ownership philosophy, while animal rights activists believe that humans shouldn’t own animals.